-The Tyre Pressure Monitoring System (TPMS) is fitted to some models and is available as an accessory for models without TPMS.
+The Tire Pressure Monitoring System (TPMS) is installed on some models and is available as an accessory for models without TPMS

-The tyre pressure warning light works with the Tyre Pressure Monitoring System (TPMS), see page 83.
+The tire pressure warning light works with the Tire Pressure Monitoring System (TPMS), see page 76.

-The tyre pressure warning light illuminates to indicate:
+The tire pressure warning light illuminates to indicate:

-- one of the tyre pressures is below the recommended pressure.
-It will not illuminate if the tyre is over inflated. - a tyre pressure sensor battery power is low. - loss of signal from a tyre pressure sensor.
+- one of the tire pressures is below the recommended pressure.
+It will not illuminate if the tire is over inflated. - ▼ a tire pressure sensor battery power is low. - loss of signal from a tire pressure sensor.